-Mobile computing has opened up a world of options when we’re on the go, including the convenience of buying and selling stocks and exchange-traded funds (ETFs) or doing market research almost anywhere with investment apps.
+Mobile computing has opened up a world of options when we’re on the go, including the convenience of buying and selling stocks and exchange-traded funds (ETFs) or doing market research for investing almost anywhere with investment apps.

 Below is a list of 11 investment apps you can utilize today for a variety of investing needs: